Last Updated on September 5, 2024 by Maged kamel

 The second solved problem is determining the service load capacity for a staggered bolted angle.

 In this problem, we have an equal number of bolts distributed in two rows.
-These bolts are staggered, and the length of the connection is to be from the first bolt, located in the first row, to the last bolt, located in the second row.
+These bolts are staggered, and the connection length is to be from the first bolt in the first row to the last bolt in the second row.

 The next slide image shows the arrangement of the bolts for the given angle. we add 1/8 inch for the bolt diameter to get the hole diameter.